duydd25031999/TC_note/Javascript/Javascript_Questions.md

 	- JavaScript numbers follow IEEE-754 double-precision
 	- many decimals lack an exact binary representation, so 0.1 + 0.2 stores a tiny error.
 	- When you need a clean decimal for UI or finance, round explicitly with Number((0.1+0.2).toFixed(2)), Math.round(x * 100)/100, or a decimal library.

+### javascript-comparison-5

+**Q:** {Scan} How can we know a value is truthy

+- English sample answer:
+	- Every value not falsy is truthy
+	- Not seven values as falsy: false, 0, -0, the empty string "", null, undefined, and NaN.

 # Javascript Object